sharona1610/tdd-todo-list/README.md

 ### CREATE

 #### Create(params)
-* Should be able to create a new Todo with the following KVPs in the passed in as params:
+* Should be able to create a new Todo with the following KVPs in the `params` object:
   * `name`
   * `description`
   * `completed` (true/false)